itkhanz/Cypress-Framework/README.md

 * Clone git repo
 * Navigate to folder and open terminal
 * Run `npm install` to install the framework dependencies

+#### Pre-requistes

+* Register with a new user on the website manually for first time.
+* Save the login credentials for registered user under `cypress/fixtures/users.json`

 > To add IntelliSense for IDE like VS Code, add the [Triple slash directives](https://docs.cypress.io/guides/tooling/IDE-integration#Triple-slash-directives) to the head of test file or use the [Refernce type declaration via jsconfig.json](https://docs.cypress.io/guides/tooling/IDE-integration#Triple-slash-directives)